 Capture Quality

 Undoubtedly the biggest draw of the Neural DSP Quad Cortex is the Neural Capture profiling feature.
-The capture process itself is incredibly simple, and unbelievably effective.
+The capture process itself is incredibly simple and unbelievably effective.
 Obviously, the QC is the clear winner when it comes to capturing, seeing as the Axe FX 3 doesn’t possess a capture feature at all.
-However, the Axe FX has been widely regarded as the best modeler on the market for years, so a comparison between a live capture and a quality model was definitely of interest to us.
+However, the Axe FX has been widely regarded as the best modeler on the market for years.
+So a comparison between a live capture and a quality model was definitely of interest to us.

-We already had clean and dirty tones profiled on the Quad Cortex from our previous comparison, and as we’ve alluded to previously, it’s a very simple, albeit loud, process.
+We already had clean and dirty tones profiled on the Quad Cortex from our previous comparison and as we’ve alluded to previously, it’s a very simple, albeit loud, process.
 We found that in direct comparison, the Axe FX 3 is absolutely the closest digital model we’ve heard to the Quad Cortex’s profiles.

 As with other modelers, the Axe FX 3 can accept IR recordings, but it cannot profile amps and FX directly.
 Because of its time on the market, there are literally thousands of IRs available to download and use, but it’s a much more involved process than creating a profile with the Quad Cortex.